The "Sweetest Girl": Madness version

-The cover of the song by ska and pop band Madness was included on their sixth studio album Mad Not Mad (1985), and released as a single the following year.
+The cover of the song by the ska and pop band Madness was included on their sixth studio album Mad Not Mad (1985), and released as a single the following year.
 The song spent six weeks on the UK Singles Chart, peaking at No. 35.
 Whilst reflecting on the Mad Not Mad album, the band's lead vocalist Suggs said that "The Sweetest Girl" was my idea – let’s get really serious and take a song that we don't even understand."
+The band's parent label, Virgin Records, were more enthusiastic about its release as a single than the band were.

 Music video

 The song's music video was featured in the 1986 BBC Omnibus documentary Video Jukebox.

 Critical reception

 Upon its release as a single, Simon Witter of NME noted how Suggs' "slightly monotone delivery is bolstered by gorgeous harmonies and an inventive rearrangement".
 He predicted the song would be a hit.
 Dave Rimmer of Smash Hits described it as "a rather strained version of the first decent song Scritti Politti ever wrote" and added that it "limps and stumbles all the way through".
 Frank Hopkinson of Number One commented, "The record's light, slow with subtle changes of pace and Suggs singing at his most plaintive."